arezazadeh/CapstoneProjectOnDiabetes/README.md

 * Applying PolynomialFeatures to the Standardized Columns
 * Applying OneHotEncoding to `"gender"` and `"smoking_history"`
 * Since this dataset is highly imbalaced, Using `SMOTE` technique to create a balanced class on training dataset (This technique   will increase the number of minority classes)
-* Applying the above the GridSearchCV with 5 Cross Validation with `recall` Scoring
+* Applying above to RandomizedGridSearchCV with 5 Cross Validation and `recall` Scoring

 ### 1.3.3 Confusion Matrix For The Above Models